davidstutz/kohana-yellow/guide/yellow/sql-scheme.md

 	CREATE TABLE IF NOT EXISTS `pl_log_controllers` ( `id` INT(11) UNSIGNED NOT NULL AUTO_INCREMENT ,
 	  `controller` VARCHAR(255) NOT NULL ,
+	  `uri` VARCHAR(255) NOT NULL , -- Assuming uri will not need more than 255 characters.
 	  `user_id` INT(11) UNSIGNED NOT NULL ,
 	  `created` INT(11) NOT NULL ,
 	  PRIMARY KEY (`id`) ,